Decoherence rate expression due to air molecule scattering in spatial qubits: Conclusion

-This work presents an exact solution for the decoherence rate due to air molecules scattering with spatial superpositions.
-Previously, this decoherence rate was only computed in two regimes, long and short, compared to the size of the superposition.
-Our exact result reproduces the known SWL and LWL in the appropriate domains.
-In fig.~\ref{fig:comparison}, we have shown that these limits are met, and we have compared the general result, presented in eq.~\eqref{eq:deco-exact}, to other interpolations and approximations found in previous works~\cite{carlesso2016decoherence,Biswas:2022qto,Romero_Isart_2011}.
+This work presents an expression for the decoherence rate due to air molecules scattering with spatial superpositions that does not use any wavelength limits.
+Previously, this decoherence rate was only computed in two regimes: long and short wavelength compared to the size of the superposition.
+Our result reproduces the known SWL and LWL in the appropriate domains.
+In fig.~\ref{fig:comparison}, we have shown that these limits are met, and we have compared the our interpolation result, presented in eq.~\eqref{eq:deco-exact}, to other interpolations found in previous works~\cite{carlesso2016decoherence,Biswas:2022qto}.

-In sec.~\ref{sec:application}, we have given an overview of the necessary experimental parameters (i.e. ambient temperature and pressure) given a specific decoherence rate and for several spatial superposition sizes.
+In sec.~\ref{sec:application}, we have given an overview of the necessary experimental parameters (i.e. ambient temperature and pressure), given a specific decoherence rate and for several spatial superposition sizes.
 We hope the results in tab.~\ref{table:parameters} can guide the experimental parameters of mesoscopic spatial superpositions for the collisional scattering-induced decoherence rates.

 Additionally, we showed that one should be careful not to overestimate the decoherence effects by neglecting the time dependence of the superposition size.
 Taking the superposition size to be constant in time works well as an approximation if one quickly enters the SWL.
 This is, for example, the case for nanometer-size superpositions in mesoscopic spatial superpositions at $1\,\si{\kelvin}$.
-We hope that these parameters and various limits will guide the matter-wave interferometer community and that we can find a similar exact analytical result for the decoherence of a mesoscopic object for the blackbody scattering, emission and absorption.
+We hope that these parameters and various limits will guide the matter-wave interferometer community towards realising mesoscopic spatial superpositions.
+In future work, we hope to also find an interpolation result for the decoherence of a mesoscopic object due to the blackbody scattering, emission and absorption.